 |Phrases reviewed by medically trained native-speakers|

-The Medscape app was created by WebMD to provide a comprehensive set of tools to support clinicians and other healthcare professionals in decision-making support at the point of care, medical news and perspectives from healthcare thought leaders, and CME courses.
+The Medscape app was created by the infamous WebMD.
+Medscape provides a comprehensive set of tools to support clinicians and other healthcare professionals in decision-making support at the point of care, medical news and perspectives from healthcare thought leaders, and CME courses.
 Recently, a new feature, Medscape Consult, was launched and allows physicians to ask clinical questions, share images and discuss challenging or interesting cases.

 Medscape is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the American Nurses Credentialing Center’s Commission on Accreditation, and the Accreditation Council for Pharmacy Education.
-Medscape provides physician, nursing, and pharmacy continuing education credits to help professional development.
-This app will allow you to complete courses and monitor credits to fulfill licensure requirements.
+The app provides physician, nursing, and pharmacy continuing education credits to help professional development.
+This application also gives you the opportunity to complete courses and monitor credits to fulfill licensure requirements.

 Other features include offline access, a medical directory with over 460,000 physicians, pharmacies and hospitals, and the ability to save and share articles.